 Facial feminization surgery (FFS) involves one or more procedures to make the features of your face more traditionally feminine.
 FFS can include a wide range of procedures, including jaw reduction, nose reshaping and cheek augmentation.

-Facial feminization surgery (FFS) changes features on your face so they appear more feminine and less masculine.
+Facial feminization surgery (FFS) changes features on your face to look more traditionally feminine.
 It might involve one surgery or a series of procedures.
-FFS can reshape bone, cartilage and soft tissue of the face.

 You may not be a good candidate for FFS if you:

-A plastic surgeon specializing in surgery of the face, head and neck performs facial feminization surgery.
+A plastic surgeon specializing in surgery of your face, head and neck performs facial feminization surgery.
 This type of healthcare provider specializes in surgery to change or enhance your physical appearance.

 Before facial feminization surgery, your healthcare provider will perform a thorough personal assessment.
-They will ask you about your goals for surgery and explain what you can expect during your recovery after the procedure.
+They’ll ask you about your goals for surgery and explain what you can expect during your recovery after the procedure.
 It’s important that you and your surgeon have goals that are aligned and realistic.